awslabs/aws-sdk-android-samples/CognitoSyncDemo/README.md

    * Make sure your identity pool is configured to support Login with Amazon by entering the Client ID at https://console.aws.amazon.com/cognito/ from the previous step.
    * Copy and paste the API key to assets/api_key.txt
    * If this isn't configured properly, the "Login with Amazon" button will be disabled in the sample app.

+7. To add support for Developer authenticated identities using the Sample Cognito Developer Authentication application (Optional)
+	* Follow the ReadMe instructions in [the server side application](https://github.com/awslabs/amazon-cognito-developer-authentication-sample) and set up the server application.
+	* In the CognitoSyncClientManager class set the useDeveloperAuthenticatedIdentities boolean to 'true'.
+	* In the DeveloperAuthenticationProvider class :
+		* Set the application endpoint received from the Amazon ElasticBeanStalk console.
+		* Set the developer provider name in the to the one you set in Amazon Cognito console for your identity pool.